 The keyboard feels very good, and won't come in your way either when typing an essay or gaming.
 It doesn't have a mechanical feel, but it goes pretty close to that, at more than half the price, which is a good deal.

 Logitech G213 Prodigy has excellent RGB lighting.
-You can fully customize it through the Logitech Gaming Software, that is very user-friendly.
-Lighting looks very good, and it isn’t too bright, which is a plus in our opinion.
+You can fully customize it through the Logitech Gaming Software, which is very user-friendly.
+The lighting looks very good, and it isn't too bright, which is a plus in our opinion.
 Through the software, you can also program each key, as well as create macros,